rohnshrma/jeet-web-dev/css sessions/css_positions.md

 ---

 ## Practice Tips
-- Copy each HTML snippet into the `<body>` of a test page and add the CSS to `style.css`.
+- Copy each HTML snippet inside `<body>` and add the CSS into your stylesheet.
-- Tweak the colors, sizes, and offsets to see how layout shifts.
+- Change colors, sizes, and offsets to see how the layout moves.
-- Use browser dev tools (right-click → Inspect) to visualize the boxes and understand how positioning contexts work.
+- Right-click → Inspect to see boxes and understand which parent controls the position.